 Position: Role: The EOC Manager has overall authority, knows agency policy EOC Manager and is responsible for conducting incident operations.
 May assign technical specialists as additional command advisors, depending on the nature, scope, complexity, and location(s) of the incident(s), or according to specific needs.
-Respond immediately to the EOC site and determine operational status.
-Mobilize appropriate personr nel for the initial activation of the EOC.
-Obtain briefing from any avail lable sources.
-Ensure the EOC is properly s set up and ready for operations.
-Ensure that an EOC organiz briefing. ation and staffing chart is posted and completed, brief EPG and setup Monitor general staff activitie s to ensure that all appropriate actions are being taken.
-Establish initial strategic obje ectives for the EOC.
-Prepare EOC objectives for t he Initial Action Planning (IAP) Meeting.
-Convene the Initial Action Pla anning meeting.
+Respond immediately to the E EOC site and determine operational status. el for the initial activation of the EOC.
+Obtain briefing from any avail able sources. ☐ Ensure the EOC is properly s et up and ready for operations.
+Ensure that an EOC organization briefing.
+Ensure that an EOC organization and staffing chart is posted and completed, brief EPG and setup briefing. ☐ Monitor general staff activities s to ensure that all appropriate actions are being taken.
+Establish initial strategic object Establish initial strategic objectives for the EOC. ☐ Prepare EOC objectives for the Prepare EOC objectives for the Initial Action Planning (IAP) Meeting.
+Convene the Initial Action Pla Convene the Initial Action Planning meeting.
+Once the Action Plan is cor authorize its implementation.
 Once the Action Plan is completed by the Planning/Intelligence Section, review, approve, and authorize its implementation.
-Conduct periodic briefings v appropriate.
-Conduct periodic briefings with general staff to ensure that strategic objectives are current and appropriate.
-Brief as appropriate.
-Ensure that the Liaison Office Ensure that the Liaison Officer is providing for and maintaining effective inter-agency coordination.
-In coordination with the PIO, conduct news conferences and review media releases for final approval.
-Authorize the demobilization Authorize the demobilization of sections.
-Complete ICS Form 214 for e Complete ICS Form 214 for each operational period.
+Conduct periodic briefings w appropriate.
+Conduct periodic briefings with general staff to ensure that strategic objectives are current and appropriate. ☐ Brief as appropriate. ☐ Ensure that the Liaison Officer is providing for and maintaining effective inter-agency coordination. ☐ In coordination with the PIO, conduct news conferences and review media releases for final approval.
+Authorize the demobilization of sections.
+Complete ICS Form 214 for each operational period.

-Position: Executive Policy Group (EPG) Role: The EPG provides policy-level guidance regarding emergency planning and response/recovery activities.
-Convene at the EOC or virtual direction.
-Develop the strategic policy a Consult with EOC leadership Review public information sta Complete ICS Form 214 for e County Attorney provide questions arising during County Attorney participattention to service of no food chain items, and th County Attorney participation using normal purch assure protection agains County Attorney participagreements each operational period. es counsel, guidance, and advice to county officials on an event ates in draft/review of procedures, with particular otice, for imposing quarantines, ordering destruction of the condemnation of damaged buildings bates in draft/review of procedures that apply to the relief masing procedures as permitted by the State Code to st waste, fraud, and abuse bates in draft/review of Memorandum of Understanding eviews the declarations and resolutions that are made by s or Director of Emergency Management during an event
+Position: Role: The EPG provides policy-level guidance regarding emergency Executive Policy planning and response/recovery activities.

+Group (EPG) ally through teleconference as necessary to provide overall policy direction. and direction for response, recovery, and continuity of operations. on decisions related to County policies, as needed.
+Review public information sta • • • • • • • • • • • • • • • • • • • • Complete ICS Form 214 for e es counsel, guidance, and advice to county officials on questions arising during an event ates in draft/review of procedures, with particular otice, for imposing quarantines, ordering destruction of e condemnation of damaged buildings pates in draft/review of procedures that apply to the relief nasing procedures as permitted by the State Code to state waste, fraud, and abuse eates in draft/review of Memorandum of Understanding agreements ates in drainteness of memoralidam of officerstanding • eviews the declarations and resolutions that are made by , s or Director of Emergency Management during an event